mazenbesher/mk-targets-runner/README.md

   - [Codicon icon font](https://microsoft.github.io/vscode-codicons/dist/codicon.html)
 - [Testing Extensions](https://code.visualstudio.com/api/working-with-extensions/testing-extension)

-# Notes
+# Developer Notes

-- To be able to import `glob` it had to be added `dependencies` in `package.json` and **removed from** `devDependencies` from some reason! (see [this](https://stackoverflow.com/a/76257922/1617883)).
-Otherwise, the extension would not be able to be activated with the following error: "Activating extension failed due to an error Cannot find module 'glob'".
-Note that this error does not occur when running the extension in debug mode!
+- To enable `glob` import, it was necessary to **shift** it from `devDependencies` to `dependencies` in `package.json` (see [this discussion](https://stackoverflow.com/a/76257922/1617883)).
+Without this change, the extension failed to activate with an error "Cannot find module 'glob'", a problem not encountered in debug mode.